 - It brings people together

 Over the years I have been involved in many different community groups.
-All groups have made me feel at home while living across the other side of the world from family.
+All groups have made me feel at home while living across the other side of the world from the family.
 It can be lonely at times not having family living nearby however, I and my family have settled quickly with the help of the friendships formed from with community groups in our local area.

-How Community Connections Help Families Grow
+How Community Connections Help Families Grow.

 It takes a community to raise a child.
 Everyone has different skills and ways to communicate, this is a blessing of a community.
 With this in mind, it is easy to understand the African proverb “It takes a village to raise a child.”

 The advantage of participating and being part of your community is that everyone can learn from each other and help each other.
 Communication is a two-way street.
 Children learn patience and manners while waiting for a turn to speak or their turn to help.

 Families learn about other family traditions.
 Families get the opportunity to participate and learn new skills, sports or interests.
 The exposure to new interests assists with social and mental well being as well as personal development.